tsujamin/digi-approval/design/design.md

     + System malfunctions will not lead to downtime or lost productivity internally as the system will not be used beyond a small group of testers at this stage.

 + TAMS is not committed to take the project further - if it is not fit for purpose or is going to be to expensive, TAMS can decide not to proceed with the project after the project agreement lapses on 1 March.
 TAMS is not obligated to progress the project beyond that point.
 + The DCC budget is for expense reimbursement only, and is capped at $5000.
-This money is managed by NICTA.
+This is managed by NICTA.

 # Related Projects #

 The closest related work that DigiACTive is aware of is the existing smart-form system.
 Apart from that, DigiACTive is unaware of any related projects currently ongoing within PACS.

-Looking outside of PACS, the other Digital Canberra Challenge project, for the booking of drivers' license tests, is tangentially related in that it's a booking system, but proceeds from a much simpler model - there is no need for multi-agency involvement, for example.
+Looking outside of PACS the other Digital Canberra Challenge project presently running, regarding the booking of drivers' license tests, is tangentially related in that it's a booking system, but targets a different use case and proceeds from a much simpler model - there is no need for multi-agency involvement, for example.

 ## Future extensions ##